Why A Cheater Will Cheat Again?

 1. Can serial cheaters change?

 Humans can indeed grow and change.
-Some serial cheaters engage in self-reflection, seeking therapy, and genuinely desiring transformation.
+Some serial cheaters engage in self-reflection, seeking therapy and genuinely desiring transformation.
 They work on changing themselves and rebuilding a broken relationship, learn from past mistakes, and develop empathy and self-awareness.
-However, the reality is less certain.
-Change isn’t guaranteed; it takes time, and despite sincere intentions, relapses can occur.
+However, change isn’t guaranteed; it takes time, and despite sincere intentions, relapses can occur.

 2. Can a one time cheater change?